Skip to main content

 IB

-• Less memorization, more analytical skills.
+• Less memorization, more critical thinking.

-5. Recognition & University Admission
+Recognition & University Admission

 O Levels